This site requires a more recent version of Adobe Flash Player to function properly.

 Facebook is the world's most popular social network that helps people connect with family and friends.
 The company makes money primarily through display advertising, which it provides to advertisers by targeting specific demographics based on their information posted on Facebook.
 In addition, Facebook facilitates the purchase of virtual goods in games and applications running on Facebook's platform, charging a transaction fee on each virtual good purchased.
-Facebook is also expected to enter the physical goods market considering the steep growth expected in social e-commerce.
+Facebook is also making inroads into the physical goods market considering the steep growth expected in social e-commerce.

-This remains the biggest division for Facebook, contributing almost 80% to its overall value.
-This is primarily because of 2 factors: scale and user engagement.
-Facebook already 845 monthly active users (MAUs), which is expected to cross 1 billion this year.
-In addition, the user engagement within this user base is also high, clocking around 1,200 monthly page views for every user.
-The high engagement is a result of innovative product development at Facebook which includes Timeline, Graph Search, Messenger, Search and several other features designed with the long-term vision of ensuring that user stickiness to Facebook remains high.
-In future years, both scale and user engagement are expected to be strongly driver by growth in the mobile space, which would include more monetization on Facebook's mobile-based products.
+This remains the biggest division for Facebook, contributing for over 85% to its overall value.
+This high value contribution can be attributed to two main factors: scale and user engagement.
+Facebook has over 1.35 billion monthly active users and the user engagement within this base is also high.
+These stellar metrics are a result of innovative product development at Facebook which includes Timeline, Graph Search, Messenger, Search and several other features designed with the long-term vision of ensuring that user stickiness to Facebook remains high.
+In future years, both scale and user engagement are expected to be strongly driven by growth in the mobile space.

 Coupled with the high active user base, Facebook has also achieved success with its monetization strategy.
 Its move to raise the proportion of feed-based ads and make the platform less cluttered, has garnered success among marketers.
 Improvement in ad products, along with their targeting capabilities, has driven enhanced ROI and value for advertisers.

 Monetization From Instagram and WhatsApp